 Jobs to workers ratio

-The jobs to residents ratio for Break O'Day Council area in 2016/17 was 0.96, meaning that there were less jobs than resident workers.
-Financial and Insurance Services had the highest ratio (1.27), while the lowest ratio was found in Information Media and Telecommunications (0.73).
+The jobs to residents ratio for Break O'Day Council area in 2017/18 was 0.95, meaning that there were less jobs than resident workers.
+Mining had the highest ratio (1.19), while the lowest ratio was found in Information Media and Telecommunications (0.68).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.